-William Cannon and Phillip Bard questioned the James-Lange Theory suggesting physiological responses are too similar.
+William Cannon and Philip Bard questioned the James-Lange Theory suggesting physiological responses are too similar.
 They proposed that an emotion-triggering stimulus and the body's arousal take place simultaneously

-Stanley Schachter and Jerome Singer (1962) proposed yet another theory which suggests our physiology and cognitions create emotions.
+Stanley Schachter and Jerome Singer (1962) proposed yet another theory which suggests our physiology and cognition create emotions.
 Emotions have two factors - physical arousal and cognitive label

 We know that emotions involve bodily responses.
 Some of these responses are very noticeable (butterflies in our stomach when fear arises), but others are more difficult to discern (neurons activated in the brain).